exakat/exakat/docs/Rules.rst

 ######################

-The following PHP native classes were removed in PHP 7.2.
+No PHP native classes was removed in PHP 7.2.

-* SessionHandler

 +--------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Command Line | Php/Php72RemovedClasses                                                                                                                                          |